Samyang7/Java-SocketProgramming/README.md

 * On entering invalid credentials, the user is prompted to retry.
 After a number of consecutive failed attempts, the user is blocked for a duration of 10 seconds and cannot login during this 10 second duration (even from another IP address).

 ## Text Message operation
 Following successful login, the client displays a message to the user informing them of all available commands and prompting to select one command.
-The following commands are available.
+The following commands(terminal) are available.
 All available commands are showing to the user in the first instance after successful login.
 If an invalid command is selected, an error message is shown to the user and they will be prompted to select one of the available actions.

 * MSG: Post Message -> messagenumber; timestamp; username; message; edited
 * DLT: Delete Message -> DLT messagenumber timestamp